Air Purifier Room Size – Your Guide To Knowing Square Footage

 Oransi is a member of the AHAM Verifide program.
 Sadly, some heavily marketed brands do not participate so it's unclear what their performance is since they are not tested to the standard.
 In many cases it is not even reported.

 The advantage of the CADR ratings for air purifiers is you know the units have been tested in a certified independent test lab to the industry standard.
 Intertek/AHAM also helps manage the Energy Star program.

 It's a great place to start in assessing an air purifier's square foot coverage.
 We know this going in and to provide you with the best air filters without sacrificing air flow, we make our filters larger and use top notch motors.

 In 5 reasons to buy Oransi we explain how we give you the best air filters available and do it in a way that is also quiet and covers a large room size.

-How to Know Room Sq Ft Coverage For an Air Purifier
+How To Know Room Square Foot Coverage For An Air Purifier